libxsmm/libxsmm/documentation/libxsmm_be.md

 ### Generator Driver

 In rare situations, it might be useful to directly incorporate generated C code (with inline assembly regions).
-This is accomplished by invoking a driver program (with certain command line arguments).
+This is accomplished by invoking a driver program (with certain command-line arguments).

 **Note**: The stand-alone generator-driver is considered legacy (deprecated).
 Associated functionality may be removed and future instruction set extensions may not be addressed with printed assembly code.
 The cost of dispatching JIT-code for every code region of an application, and for every visit of such region, can be amortized in several ways and without dispensing JIT-generated code.
-Dispatching [multiple kernels at once](libxsmm_aux.md#user-data-dispatch) or (most effectively) tabulating JIT'ted function pointers manually, can elleviate or remove first-time code generation and (more important) the cost of subsequently dispatching kernels (when code was already JIT-generated).
+Dispatching [multiple kernels at once](libxsmm_aux.md#user-data-dispatch) or (most effectively) tabulating JIT'ted function pointers manually, can alleviate or remove first-time code generation and (more important) the cost of subsequently dispatching kernels (when code was already JIT-generated).

 The generator driver program is usually built as part of LIBXSMM's build process, but also available as a separate build target: